urbit/docs/getting-started/_index.md

 template = "sections/docs/chapters.html"
 +++

 Welcome to Urbit, a personal server.
 Urbit isn't ready for serious use yet, but it's available to try out.
-Follow this step-by-step guide to get an Azimuth point, install Urbit, and join the community.
+If you have an Azimuth point, you can follow this step-by-step guide to get an Azimuth point, install Urbit, and join the community.

+If you don't have an Azimuth point, you can always [create a comet](./docs/using/creating-a-comet.md) to join the network before committing to a point, or [create a development ship](./docs/using/creating-a-development-ship.md) and start using Urbit offline first.

 ### [Step 1: Using Bridge](./docs/getting-started/using-bridge.md)